PX4/PX4-user_guide/en/gps_compass/rtk_gps_fem_mini2.md

-# MINI2 receiver
+# Femtones MINI2 receiver

 [MINI2 Receiver](http://www.femtomes.com) supports the absolute accuracy positioning of Global Navigation Satellite System (GNSS).
-This delivers the quickest and most reliable RTK initializations for centimeter level positioning.Mainly facing to applications of high-precision positioning, navigation and mapping, etc. Customers benefit from the Ethernet connectivity available on the board, allowing high speed data transfer and configuration viastandard web browsers.
+This delivers the quickest and most reliable RTK initializations for centimeter level positioning.
+Mainly facing to applications of high-precision positioning, navigation and mapping, etc.
+Customers benefit from the Ethernet connectivity available on the board, allowing high speed data transfer and configuration viastandard web browsers.
 Serial port, USB and CAN are also supported.

 <img src="http://www.femtomes.com/image/PX4/MINI_II_Receiver.jpg" width="500px" title="mini2" />